SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Mechanizing "banning drugs makes people do drugs more" sounds quite implausible to the average fresher.
 (Even if you take a smaller burden and then try to combine a lot of different arguments to outweigh, it's hard to convincingly outweigh in the minds of freshers who assign so much negative weight to drugs in their head.)
 - Flipping is way easier to understand in a motion like parenting, by saying that constant reminders to study make you less studious.

-The counter arguments I've heard about this are
+The counter arguments I've heard about this are:
 - It's short and sweet, that's why it comes to mind easily.
 - It's more enticing and an "oooooo" topic.
 - It's cool to blow people's minds when you make a gov case, cuz they're used to dissing on weed.